 Before attending law school, Dr. Miller received a Ph.D. in molecular biology/biochemistry from the All Union Research Institute of Genetics and Selection of Industrial Microorganisms in Moscow, Russia.
-Her thesis research focused on the discovery of a new approach for optimizing foreign gene expression in bacteria and expression and purification of different types of chemokines.
+Her thesis research focused on the discovery of a new approach for optimizing foreign gene expression in bacteria and expression and purification of different types of interleukins and chemokines.
 Dr. Miller also has a master’s degree in physics from the Moscow Physics-Engineering Institute.

 Dr. Miller is fluent in Russian.